Nothilfe für Geflüchtete, intern Vertriebene und vom Erdbebenbetroffene

 Emergency aid for refugees, internally displaced persons and people affected by the earthquake

-Syria remains in the grips of a complex humanitarian crisis, which was further intensified by the earthquake on 6 February 2023.
-This event plunged the country into even deeper misery.
-The crisis is characterized by the long-term consequences of over a decade of conflict: a divided country, widespread destruction, unexploded ordnance, and the highest number of internally displaced persons in the world.
-The continuous deterioration of the economic situation, compounded by the impact of sanctions, has further increased the needs and vulnerability of the population.
+Syria remains in the midst of a complex humanitarian crisis, made even more dramatic by the devastating earthquake on 6 February 2023, which has plunged the country into deep distress.
+The crisis is characterised by the long-term consequences of over a decade of conflict: a divided country, widespread destruction, unexploded ordnance and the highest number of internally displaced people in the world.
+The continuing deterioration of the economic situation, exacerbated by sanctions, has further exacerbated the needs and vulnerability of the population.
 HEKS/EPER has been providing emergency aid in Syria since 2017.

-The violent earthquake on the Turkish-Syrian border on 6 February 2023, caused destruction and even more suffering for the people affected in Syria.
-HEKS/EPER has been present in the earthquake regions in northern Syria for years and responded quickly.
-Just a few hours after the earthquake, HEKS/EPER and its local partner organizations, organized accommodation, and emergency aid for thousands of families.
+The severe earthquake on the Turkish-Syrian border on 6 February 2023 also caused great suffering and destruction for the people of Syria.
+HEKS/EPER has been active in the affected areas in northern Syria for years and responded quickly.
+Just a few hours after the earthquake, HEKS/EPER and its local partner organisations organised shelters and emergency aid for thousands of families.

 Unstable security situation and great poverty